sipusumit/lalrpop-lsp/README.md

-# boilerplate for a  rust language server powered by `tower-lsp`
+# LALRPOP language server

 ## Introduction
+This repo holds a language server for `LALRPOP`, an LR(1) parser generator for Rust.
-This repo is a template for `tower-lsp`, a useful github project template which makes writing new language servers easier.
+The project is powered by `tower-lsp`, a useful github project template which makes writing new language servers easier.

 ## Development using VSCode
 1. `pnpm i`
 2. `cargo build`